streamnative/function-mesh-website/docs/migration/migrate-function.md

        go build
        ```

-2. Generate the YAML file which can be used to create the function in Function Mesh.
+2. Generate the YAML file which is used to create the function in Function Mesh.

     ```bash
     ./tools